OOI-RCA-APL/ceres/README.md

 Collecting data and storing somewhere is conceptually a simple task, but it quicky becomes complex as requirements change and grow, the number of data sources/projects increases, and/or command and control of external devices is required.

-This ever increasing complexity is difficult to manage, and often leads to brittle, unreliable systems that are difficult to maintain.
-Ceres aims to solve this problem head on.
+This increasing complexity is difficult to manage, and tends towards brittle, unreliable systems that are difficult to maintain.

-If the following requirements are important to you, Ceres may be a good fit.
+Ceres aims to solve this problem.

+### Features

 1. **Reliability**

-   Your system needs to stay alive, even in the face of external failures.
+   Ceres will stay alive in the face of external failures.
 The network or an external device could fail, the database could be unreachable, your code may have bugs that eventually cause a crash.
-These points of failure need to be contained and handled gracefully.
+Ceres allows these issues to be contained and handled gracefully.

+2. **Error Reporting**

+   When something _does_ go wrong, issues can be automatically reported to team members.
+Your team will know what happened and be provided with information to address the problem.

-2. **Scalability**
+3. **Scalability**

-   You are collecting data from many different sources simultaneously.
+   Ceres allows collecting data an arbitrary number of sources simultaneously.
 Some may be sending data at a high rate, others may be sending data it infrequently.
-Your system needs to handle this without breaking a sweat.

-3. **Error Reporting**

-   When something _does_ go wrong, the issue needs to be automatically reported to team members quickly and actionably.
-They should know what happened and be provided enough information to address the problem.
+Ceres will handle the load.

-4. **Accommodate Snowflakes**
+4. **Flexibility**

-   You are collecting data from multiple sources, spanning across any number of separate projects, which all have different data formats, protocols and quirks that make them all maddenly unique.
+   You may be collecting data from many different sources, spanning across any number of separate projects, which all have distinct data formats, protocols and quirks that make them maddenly unique.

    Writing and maintaining masses of one-off code for each data source or project is not ideal.
-Your system needs be flexible enough for you to accommodate these differences, but take the burden of handling common requirements off your back.
+Ceres is flexible enough to accommodate these differences, but take the burden of handling common requirements off your back.

-5. **Live User Interface**
+5. **Zero Boilerplate UI**

-   You need to see what the system is doing now, and/or historically.
-You may need to answer questions like:
+   The Ceres web console will show you what the system is doing now, and what has happened in the past.
+The web console helps answer questions like:

    - Are we still connected to a given device or network?
    - When did a given connection drop?
 Why?